benc/debian-vagrant/README.md

 The Ansible common role installs and configures:

 * ntp
-* node
-* ruby: 2.1, rake and pry
 * base docker image: updates LTS, sets up ntp, openssh, supervisor
+* ufw
-* users: zsh, zprezto and their configured dotfiles
+* users: zsh, zprezto and their configured dotfiles (must be configurable using rcm)

 Their public keys are added to the vagrant user, and are also granted access to all the docker images through SSH.